kserve/community/membership.md

 #### Approver

-Code approvers are able to both review and approve code contributions as well as help subproject leads triage issues and with project management.
+Code approvers are able to both review and approve code contributions as well as help project leads triage issues and with project management.

 While code review is focused on code quality and correctness, approval is focused on holistic acceptance of a contribution including: backwards / forwards